Skip to main content

 Step 4: Clean your tank.

 Regular tank maintenance and cleaning are essential to prevent green water and algae.
-Change out at least 20% of your tank’s water every week, and set yourself a calendar reminder so that you don’t miss these important changes.
+Change out at least 20% of your tank’s water every week (in a big tank, a smaller size might require 10%), and set yourself a calendar reminder so that you don’t miss these important chores.
 Plan regular deep cleanings, too.
 It’s possible to deep clean your aquarium in just one hour, so add these cleanings to your schedule.

 Step 5: Change the filters.